 - A smartphone with a camera

-Contact Jacksonville Mediation Lawyer
+Contact Florida Mediation Lawyer

 Think of it, you hire a Florida Supreme Court Family Certified Mediator, Gordon N. Shayne, for far less money than you would spend hiring a private attorney, you attend your Mediation remotely, the Mediator composes your Mediated Agreement and all parties sign and file the document with the Court.
 Need to know more about the Mediation Process, read further